How Much Do Indonesian Translation Services Cost?

 Words that the translator has translated before will automatically be used for the next project, ensuring the consistency of the translation and saving time when translating into Indonesian.
 What’s more, you don’t have to pay the full price for these repeated words.
 From the matching ratio of words in a document, the translator or translation agency will offer different costs to customers.
 A document with a low word repetition rate will cost you much more than one with a high word repetition rate.
 To see how CAT tools are used in Indonesian localization and translation projects, you can learn more here.

 The cost of Indonesian translation is also affected by the content of the source text.
 The content is diverse in many fields and topics from basic to difficult.
 For basic or easy documents and materials, the cost of Indonesian translation will be lower compared to documents containing a lot of specialized words or slang.
 In addition, if you ask your translators to be able to translate words in a more creative way, e.g. translating poetry or advertising slogans, the cost of your Indonesian translation project will be higher because it is much more complicated.

 The final factor that affects the costs of Indonesian translation is the deadline.
 Regardless of the field, you must pay attention to deadlines.
 The faster you want to translate Indonesian, the higher the cost is.
 If you are in hurry, the content will be allocated to more translators to make sure the deadline is met.
 More linguists equal more costs.

 Thus, if you expect to save costs, make sure to always plan ahead to avoid extra costs from urgent Indonesian translation services.

 In short, calculating the costs of an Indonesian translation project is far from an easy task.
 To accurately calculate the price, it is necessary to consider various factors.
-Understanding how each factor influence the project cost will help you well prepare for a cost-effective Indonesian translation.
+Understanding how each factor influences the project cost will help you well prepare for a cost-effective Indonesian translation.
 We hope this article has given you useful insights into Indonesian translation services.
 Good luck with your upcoming translation project!